medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 <p>&nbsp;</p>

 ## 6.1 Use cases
-For use of the technical implementation of the &#39;HospitalNotification&#39;, use case descriptions in more details exist.
-They connect content requirements with the business-related use for sender and receiver of the HospitalNotification.
-The use cases can be found on [the front page for HospitalNotification](../../index.md).
+For use of the technical implementation of the 'HospitalNotification', use case descriptions in more detail exist.
+They connect content requirements with the business-related use for the sender and receiver of the HospitalNotification.
+[The use cases can be found on the front page for HospitalNotification](../../index.md).

 ## 6.2 Technical specifications for &#39;HospitalNotification&#39;
 The FHIR profile for hospitalnotification can be found  on [the front page for HospitalNotification](../../index.md).

-## 6.3 Example of a HospitalNotification
+## 6.3 Example of a 'HospitalNotification'

 <figure>
 <img src="../images/Example_HospitalNotification_ENG.png" alt="Example of a HospitalNotification " style="width:50%" id="Fig1">
-<figcaption text-align = "center"><b>Figur 1: Example of a HospitalNotification</b></figcaption>
+<figcaption text-align = "center"><b>Figure 1: Example of a HospitalNotification</b></figcaption>
 </figure>